 Virginia Tax Exemption

-Must be 100% permanently and disabled from a service-connected disability to receive a full tax exemption.
-Surviving spouses and even less than fully disabled could qualify as well.
+Veterans must be 100% permanently disabled from a service-connected disability to receive a full tax exemption.
+Surviving spouses and less-than-fully disabled veterans could qualify as well.

-Who Else Qualifies for a Property Tax Exemption?
+Who Else May Qualify for a Property Tax Exemption?

-As mentioned above, each state has its exemption or discount variations.
-Not all benefits are for disabled vets.
-Additionally, everyday people or property scenarios that may allow discounts include:
+As explained above, each state has its own exemption or discount variations.
+The benefits do not only extend to disabled vets; in some cases, everyday people or property scenarios may allow discounts.